Sandwich Attack

 Where attacks occur:

-Auctions: Batch auctions vulnerable if transactions visible before batching.
+Auctions: Batch auctions are vulnerable if transactions are visible before batching.

 Sandwich Attack Defenses